Your agents don't just run safely.

 Most agent security tools are observability tools — they watch what the agent does and alert after the fact.
 Seirios is an enforcement tool — it makes certain agent behaviours structurally impossible before deployment.
 The same way fireproof construction is different from a smoke detector.

-API key exposure Prompt injection Excessive agency Missing audit trail All blocked at build time →
+API key exposure Prompt injection Excessive agency RAG poisoning Sub-agent escalation Missing audit trail All blocked at build time →

 Failure 1